Flank/flank-dashboard/docs/08_jenkins_testing_enviroment.md

 > What was the outcome of the project?

-During the investigation of the best ways to deploy the Jenkins build server, we decided to use the Amazon AWS will be the best choice in our situation, because of a couple of reasons:
+During the investigation of the best ways to deploy the Jenkins build server, we decided to use the Amazon AWS because of the following reasons:
  * It has a free year trial.
  * It has pretty good setup documentation.
  * It allows you to connect to the instance Jenkins running through the SSH, which improves the maintainability.